-Abigail Andrews is a sophomore Aerospace Engineering student and was raised in Troy, TX.
+Abigail Andrews is a Junior Aerospace Engineering student and was raised in Troy, TX.
 Andrews has a passion for both aviation and design.
 She received her private pilot certificate in January of 2021 and her instrument rating in August 2023.
-While Andrews attended VSCL meetings in the spring, she is excited to join as an official VSCL Undergraduate Researcher in Fall of 2023 to pursue her passion for aviation through flight research.
+Andrews has been a member of VSCL since 2023, and is excited to her passion for aviation through flight research.

 Allison Barnes